devrim-oguz/dart_acr122_pcsc/README.md

   - **macOS**: PCSC framework (usually built-in)
 - ACR122 or compatible NFC/RFID reader

+## Tested Readers

+The following readers have been tested with this library under Linux:

+- ACR122U
+- ACR1252
+- ACR1552U

 ## Installation

 Add the following to your `pubspec.yaml`: